 procedures for reporting a sexual offense

-We are concerned about the safety of all University Community members.
-Sexual assault
+We are concerned about the safety of all University Community Members.
+Sexual harassment

-holding perpetrators accountable.
-Click here for student’s rights concerning sexual violence on campus.
+Click here for students' rights concerning sexual violence on campus.

-Reporting a sexual assault is the survivor’s choice.
+Reporting sexual harassment and sexual violence is the survivor’s choice.
 Every survivor’s experience and life circumstances are different and the choice is theirs.
 If a survivor chooses to report they can file criminal charges and/or file charges with the Judicial Office if the perpetrator was a student or with the Office of Diversity and Equity if the perpetrator was a Southern employee.
 Assistance/Advocacy (see below) is available for all survivors upon their request for charges filed criminally and on campus.

 Filing Criminal Charges